Older man using binoculars to birdwatch in marshes

 Broads National Park

 The scenic rivers and open water of the Broads are Britain’s largest protected wetland, rich in wildlife and history.
-Filby, Ormesby and Rollesby Broads are particularly tranquil and ideal to explore on foot.
-The historic Horsey Wind Pump is a great place to explore and Breydon Water is a spectacular backdrop to a show of migrating birds.
+Near the coast, Filby, Ormesby and Rollesby Broads are tranquil and ideal to explore on foot, while Breydon Water is a spectacular backdrop to a show of migrating birds.
+Head inland for boating and exploring other broads.

 Other things to do